Be on Alert – Fraudulent Employment Offers. Learn More

 - Supporting federal agency rulemaking workgroups by providing live document editing in meetings, tracking agency dispensation of reviewer comments, and other support, as needed

-- Bachelor's degree (in Public Policy, Political Science, or a related field) plus at least 3 years of related work experience in a professional services firm or related environment; OR a Master's in Public Policy or other related field of study plus up to 1 year of relevant work experience.
+- Bachelor's degree (in Public Policy, Political Science, or a related field) plus at least 3 years of related work experience in a professional services firm or related environment; OR a Master's degree (in Public Policy or a related field) or equivalent (e.g., JD), plus up to 1 year of relevant work experience.

 - Demonstrated experience/skills with technical writing, editing, and/or proofreading.